Charging station: History

 The concept of an exchangeable battery service was proposed as early as 1896.
 It was first offered between 1910 and 1924, by Hartford Electric Light Company, through the GeVeCo battery service, serving electric trucks.
 The vehicle owner purchased the vehicle, without a battery, from General Vehicle Company (GeVeCo), part-owned by General Electric.
 The power was purchased from Hartford Electric in the form of an exchangeable battery.
 Both vehicles and batteries were designed to facilitate a fast exchange.
 The owner paid a variable per-mile charge and a monthly service fee to cover truck maintenance and storage.
 These vehicles covered more than 6 e6mi.

-Beginning in 1917, a similar service operated in Chicago for owners of Milburn Electric cars.
+Beginning in 1917, a similar service operated in Chicago for owners of Milburn Light Electric cars.
 91 years later, a rapid battery replacement system was implemented to service 50 electric buses at the 2008 Summer Olympics.

 Better Place, Tesla, and Mitsubishi Heavy Industries considered battery switch approaches.
 One complicating factor was that the approach requires vehicle design modifications.

 In 2012, Tesla started building a proprietary fast-charging Tesla Supercharger network.
 In 2013, Tesla announced it would also support battery pack swaps.
 A demonstration swapping station was built at Harris Ranch and operated for a short period of time.
 However customers vastly preferred using the Superchargers, so the swapping program was shut down.